pavanmanideep/PCFSamples/README.md

 ---

 **Note**: This control validates the format and checksum of NRIC/FIN numbers but does not verify if the number is actually issued by the Singapore government.
 Always verify identity documents through official channels.
+Once the managed solution is imported to the target Power Platform Environment, you may loose the capability to delete the control, so please use at caution.